USTB-ZichenYan/EasyCarla-RL/README.md

 This example demonstrates:
 - Loading a pre-trained RL agent
 - Interacting with EasyCarla-RL for evaluation
-- Evaluating agent performance in a realistic autonomous driving task
+- Evaluating the performance of a real RL model on a simulated autonomous driving task

 ## Project Structure